maurer2/html-newsletters-and-mjml/slides/slides.md

   * Gives errors about incorrect usage at compile time
   * Allows splitting up into partials/components
   * MJML DSL is fairly close to HTML
+  * Mobile first
+  *

 ---

 ### Disadvantages
-  * Parameterized generation is not very straightforward (https://github.com/mjmlio/mjml/issues/451)
+  * Parameterized generation requires additonal template language
-  * Imposes certain restrictions/limitation on email design (4 columns in a section etc.)
+  * Imposes certain restrictions/limitation on email design (max 4 columns etc.)
-  * Rigid markup
   * Outdated guides and tips that reference MJMl version 3 can be confusing
+  * No way to configure browser support

 ---